Index:

 Q: Are there discounts offered?

-A: Yes, early-bird reduced pricing is in effect until December 9, and potential group discounts are available.
-Students can also register for remote attendance at a reduced rate.
+A: Yes, early-bird reduced pricing and potential group discounts are available.